 - Slic.
 Configuration interface for coordinating diagnostic, warning, error messages, and more between integrated application components.

 - Spin.
 Spatial index structures for managing and accelerating spatial searches.

-Axom is one of the key modular software projects applied widely in the LLNL ASC program that embodies a new approach to developing applications in LLNL’s Weapons and Complex Integration (WCI) Principal Directorate.
+Axom is one of the key modular software projects applied widely in the LLNL ASC program that embodies a new approach to developing applications in LLNL’s Strategic Deterrence (SD) Principal Directorate.
 The others include RAJA, Umpire, Conduit, and BLT.
 Specifically, the modular projects emphasize software sharing and reuse and aim to:

 - Make applications portable across a wide range of computing platforms while maintaining high performance on individual platforms

 - Simplify management and sharing of mesh-based data across applications and their constituent physics packages